 The stock market is where most new traders are most comfortable when they begin to learn to trade.
-They have trade stocks previously, either as individual shares or as components of a mutal fund purchased by their 401(K).
-They understand the concept of owning a piece of a company, and betting on how well that company is going to do in the near term.
-These stock market basics are very comfortable to them.
+They have trade stocks previously, either as individual shares or as components of a mutual fund purchased by their 401(K).
+They understand the concept of owning a piece of a company and betting on how well that company is going to do in the near term.
+These stock market basics are very comfortable for them.

 Educated traders follow a very different set of criteria.
 These traders focus on a single consideration: price.
 It may be a poorly run company but, if conditions call for a brief improvement in its price, it’s a good buy for the trader who knows when to get in and when to jump out for a quick profit.
 Conversely, a great company will sometimes climb out of its comfort zone to a price where suddenly there are more willing sellers than buyers.
 Price is about to plummet, and it’s the short seller who will reap the benefits.